suessflorian/paralif-by-transfer/README.md

 - **ParaLIF**: A variant similar to LIF, where decoder neurons are Parallel Leaky Integrate-and-Fire (ParaLIF) neurons.
 Implementation of the neuron is pulled [from here](https://github.com/NECOTIS/Parallelizable-Leaky-Integrate-and-Fire-Neuron) and lives copied in `paralif.py`.

 ### Methodology
+- We fix the random seed for reproducable training.
-- We transfer model weights learnt via heavily trained on ImageNet via adopting [pre-trained models](https://pytorch.org/vision/stable/models.html).
+- We transfer model weights that were learnt when heavily trained on ImageNet via adopting [pre-trained models](https://pytorch.org/vision/stable/models.html).
     - See [ImageNet performance here](https://pytorch.org/vision/stable/models.html#table-of-all-available-classification-weights).
+- We take the preprocessing done to ImageNet images and apply them to the images in our specific datasets.
 - We identify the 4 residual layers of ResNet as candidate "encoder depths".
 Initial depth is known to contain "low-level" features and as the depth progresses, features become more "specialisd"/"high-level" for a task.
 - We **freeze** the model up to a depth, by prohibiting a layed computation graph overtop of any frozen layers.
     - Decided to freeze up to depth 3, as we want to fine-tune only "high-level" features.